wellesley-bisc195/BISC195.jl/docs/src/Syllabus.md

 - Navigate their computer and manipulate files using a command line interface.
 - Write a script to perform statistical analyses on and plot a large numerical dataset.
-- Find, download, and process large biological sequence datasets from an online source.
 - Search for a solution to a novel error or software bug and implement it in code.
-- Use a version control system to keep track of changes to their code.
+- Use a version control system to keep track of changes to their code and collaborate with others.
+- Find, download, and process large biological sequence datasets from an online source
+  using a public-facing application programming interface (API).

 ### Prerequisites